GaYounKoh/GayounKoh/README.md

 +                                Data Science

 # 👯 I’m currently doing
-+                                Time-Series Mortality Marker Identification Based on Data Simulation on LSTM Model in Application to Pneumonia Patients in Intensive Care Unit
++                                Pattern-Specific Time-Series Mortality Marker Identification Based on Data Simulation on LSTM Model in Application to Pneumonia Patients in Intensive Care Unit

 # 🤔 I’m looking for help with
 +                                styling my github blog